surister/blog/content/blog/uuids-in-distributed-databases.md

 keeping all data in sync is a challenge, since insert/updates can happen at different rates in different nodes.

-One effect of this is the typical lack of monotonically increasing ids, commonly known as [AUTO-INCREMENT]{.h}; that is a table's column which every time a new row is inserted the column's value gets incremented monotonically (usually by 1).
+One effect of this is the typical lack of monotonically increasing ids, commonly known as [AUTO-INCREMENT]{.h}; that is a table's column which every time a new row is inserted the id value gets incremented monotonically (usually by 1).

-One example you might be familiar with is the [SERIAL]{.h} datatype in postgres,
+One example you might be familiar with is the [SERIAL]{.h} datatype in postgres:

 ::Editor{lang='sql'}
 <pre>